rtc-io/rtc-quickconnect/README.md

 [rtc/couple](https://github.com/rtc-io/rtc#rtccouple) logic, and the options passed to quickconnect are also passed onto this function.

+### Quickconnect Broadcast and Data Channel Helper Functions

+The following are functions that are patched into the `rtc-signaller` instance that make working with and creating functional WebRTC applications a lot simpler.

 #### broadcast(stream)

 Add the stream to the set of local streams that we will broadcast